-The Department of Water Management is improving the existing water infrastructure on Buchanan Blvd from Peabody to West Chapel Hill, along West Chapel Hill from Kent to William Vickers, and along Shepherd from West Chapel Hill to Jackson.
-The locations of the improvements can be viewed on the project area map (PDF).
+The Department of Water Management is improving the existing water infrastructure on Buchanan Boulevard from Peabody to West Chapel Hill, along West Chapel Hill from Kent to William Vickers, and along Shepherd from West Chapel Hill to Jackson.
+Manhole replacements and installation of cured-in-place pipe will also be completed along portions of Gattis, Wilkerson, Burch, Exum, Buchanan, Chapel Hill, Shepherd, Arnette, and Kent.
+The locations of the improvements can be viewed on the project area map.

 More information can be found at Durham Operation Greenlight.

 In order to improve reliability of water service and fire protection, the project will replace waterlines in the project area that were installed in the 1930s and have reached the end of their usable life.

 What impacts can be expected during the construction phase of the project?